Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Introduction

 Our plan of presentation is following.
 In Sec. \ref{model}, we discuss in detail the main theoretical construction and approximation used.
-This includes the derivation of meanfield approximation used in the paper as well as the description of Rudin-Shapiro disorder being implemented.
-In Sec. \ref{subsys}, we describe the bi-partition of the square lattice and Honeycomb lattice to define the reduce density matrix and hence to calculate the entanglement entropy and entanglement spectra.
+This includes the derivation of mean-field approximation used in the paper as well as the description of Rudin-Shapiro disorder being implemented.
+In Sec. \ref{subsys}, we describe the bi-partition of the square lattice and honeycomb lattice to define the reduce density matrix and hence to calculate the entanglement entropy and entanglement spectra.
+In Sec. \ref{crit}, we provide our estimation of critical strength of interaction where the gap at half filling due to interaction and disorder nullify each other for square and honeycomb lattice.
 Followed by this, we explain our main results.
-In Sec. \ref{squarelat} and Sec. \ref{hexalat}, we present the effect of disorder and interaction on Hofstadter spectrum for a single layer square and honeycomb lattice respectively.
-Later in Sec. \ref{halfsquarelat} and Sec. \ref{halfhexalat} we revisit the effect of disorder by reducing the strength of Rudin-Shapiro disorder to half of its original value taken in previous sections.
-This has been done purposefully to examine whether the effect of disorder and interaction are manifested in same footing.
+In Sec. \ref{sec:spectra} we describe the effect of interaction and disorder on Hofstadter spectra for square and honeycomb lattice.
+In Sec. \ref{sec:entangle} we describe the effect of interaction and disorder on entanglement entropy and entanglement spectra.
 Finally we conclude our results in Sec. \ref{discussion} with a discussion and put our finding in a larger perspective.